Empire pacific Windows balance option?

 I'm afraid I don't quite understand your second question.
 Could you specify the issue?

-A quick learner from Vancouver, Wa says:
+Quick Learner from Vancouver, Wa

 Tom,